dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-03-28

 - [HEXAGONMI](#hexagonmi)
-  - Researched methods for call unmanaged C++ codes fro C#
+  - Researched methods for call unmanaged C++ codes from C#
   - Fixed the bug #29283 related with opening the testing toolbar
   - Reviewed source code from Shararoz related with Mirror Double Attached front-end
   - Continued working on PInvoke from VSSDK